arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

     ---

     The world is moving and reacting to your actions.
-Special timers may be added during play to represent potential responses to your actions.
+Special timers may be added during play to represent potential responses to your actions, as well as looming threats.

 -   :material-dice-d20:{ .lg .middle } __Luck__